-“I am a diehard fan of Country Music, it’s in my roots.
+While her first three singles were targeted specifically at the Country market, “We Are America” was released to radio stations of virtually every genre.
+“I am a fan of Country Music, it’s in my roots.
 My dad was born and raised in Texas, and my mom’s family comes from the dairy farms of Wisconsin.
-Country radio is an amazing and unique component of that world.
-For me, it was like being accepted into the family, and it’s made for an amazing experience.”
+But this song needed a broader reach because it’s so personal.”

 The roads that her career have taken her down helped to serve as an education.
 “I have learned about time management, which has been a big thing.
 Also, I think I’ve learned to be myself no matter what.
-Living in a big city and doing Country music, people would ask me why I didn’t say ‘Y’all,’ and I thought I better do that; I better be who they thought I should be.
+Living in a big city and doing Country music, people would ask me why I didn’t say ‘Y’all,’ and I thought maybe I should; I better be who they thought I should be.
 But, I couldn’t.
 I’ve never been that person.
 I just need to be myself.
 If I’m welcomed, I am, and if I’m not, I’m not.
 I think being true to one’s self is really important.”

 Being true to herself is something that came naturally – and early for the singer.
 “I’ve always been musical, and my music always went with me.
 When I was eight, I begged for music lessons.
 We had a piano, and I had been trying to write songs on it, even though I didn’t know how to play.
 My parents hired a teacher for me, and I never wanted to stop practicing, and songwriting.”